jimitab/slate/source/index.html.md

 --------- | ------- | -----------
-access_token | Yes | It should be accesstoken provided from server on user's successful login. p | No | It should be page number for doing pagination if the value of "nextpage" in previous response is not blank.
+access_token | Yes | It should be accesstoken provided from server on user's successful login. p | No | It should be page number for doing pagination if the value of "nextpage" in previous response is not blank. filter | No | It should be filter name i.e. accounts, groups, team member, clients, etc. id | No | It should be filter id. team_owner_id | Yes | It should be "0" for MyPanel or ownerid of team selected.

 >Example Success Response: